dasoft/grunt-bower-prepare/README.md

 }
 ```

+Result: `libs/javascripts/underscore/underscore.js` and `libs/stylesheets/bootstrap/bootstrap.css`.

 Simple syntax: `technologic_dest` and path.
-The path you get at `example2` is `libs/javascripts/underscore/underscore.js`.

 ### Cleaning up your dest

-If you remove some package you want to remove them from your dest too.
+If you remove some package then you want to remove them from your dest too.
 The `clean_before` will help you.
-Before you run `bower_prepare` task all dest of your technologics will be cleaned.
+Before you run `bower_prepare` task, all dest of your technologies will be cleaned.
-Not your dest, only dests of technologics.
+Not your dest, only dests of technologies.

 ```js
 bower_prepare: {